EBCA Membership Prize Drawings!!!

 The MD 355 Crossing Project is a design-build project, fully funded by the federal government at over $68 million, which will construct new entrances to the Metro Station and provide safe and efficient Rockville Pike crossing for pedestrians and cyclists.
 The project will include a bank of deep elevators on the Walter Reed side of Rockville Pike directly to the Metrorail platform, and a shallow pedestrian tunnel connecting Walter Reed to NIH and the Metrobus and carpool transit center on the west side of Rockville Pike.
 The project will include roadway and pedestrian improvements at the intersection of Rockville Pike and Jones Bridge Road.

 New East Bethesda Elementary Boundaries Begin in August 2013.
-Students entering Kindergarten and 1st grade in 2013 will automatically be reassigned as per the Board boundary decision.
-Parents interested in enrolling their Grade 2 student in Bethesda ES next fall should follow the Change of School Assignment (COSA) process before 2 April 2013 and state the “hardship” as they see it to remaining in Rosemary Hills ES.
-Click here for a Transfer Application.
+All East Bethesda students are now assigned to Bethesda Elementary School as per the Board boundary decision.
+Parents interested in enrolling their Kindergarten student in Bethesda ES next fall should should contact the school for information and Orientation schedules.
 Click here for more information on the local education page.

 B-CC High School Addition B-CC High School has hundreds more students than its official capacity of 1,600 and Montgomery County Public Schools (MCPS) has initiated the process of designing and building an addition to the current school building.
 Click here for MCPS Notes on the feasibility meetings.